 Three is a magic number

-If you fancy trying a week off coffee mornings, or just want to try something different, may we suggest our Breakfast Tea or Oolong Tea Triple Selection Boxes; this way you get to try three teas at a discounted price.
+If you fancy trying a week off coffee mornings, or just want to try something different, may we suggest our Breakfast Tea or Green Tea Triple Selection Boxes; this way you get to try three teas at a discounted price.